 This operation is enabled by default and available only if you have enabled Allow geometry updates.
 If you disable Allow update of true curves, editors receive an error if they attempt to edit a true curve geometry.

 - Only allow true curve updates by true curve clients is enabled by default, and it helps protect your true curve data from being replaced by a densified geometry.
-Leave this property enabled if you want to be sure your true curve geometries are only edited with clients that are capable of preserving true curves.
+Leave this property enabled if you want to be sure your true curve geometries are only edited by clients that are capable of preserving true curves.
 If your workflow does not include the use of clients that can preserve or create true curves, you can disable this property.

 True curve geometries are currently only supported by ArcGIS Pro 1.3 and later releases.
 If your data contains true curves and you enable Allow update of true curves but don't enable Only allow true curve updates by true curve clients, the geometry will be returned as a densified version of the true curve when edited from any other ArcGIS client.

-- Apply default z-value allows you to specify a default z value.
+- Apply default z-value allows you to specify a default z-value.
 If an editor adds or updates a feature through the feature service and does not specify a z-value, the default z-value is applied.
 For more information, see Configure default z-values for editable feature services.

 - Allow geometry updates without m-value is a setting you can use if layers within your feature service are enabled to store m-values, but you are not using the m-values.
 When editors edit feature geometries through the feature service, NaN m-values will be inserted if the client does not provide a value.
 See Configure editable feature services that contain m-enabled layers for more information.